jovisly/MapGen/README.md

 - The last layer contains random obbjects that are placed on the surfaces they are allowed to be on based on user configuration.

+## Files

+The main module is `make_map.py` which orchestrates the creation process of all the layers.
+A `params.py` is required to specify the image files for the tile set.
+After all the layers are created, they are combined into a single image.

+The single image is then split into four screens, so that the user can traverse the map of the same town with continuity.

+Image operations are provided in `utils/img.py`.
+For example, here we handle how to construct the first layer by edge matching (`is_mergeable_to_right()` and `is_mergeable_to_bottom()`).

+Genetic algorithm utilities are provided in `utils/genetic_algorithm.py`.
+In there, we let the tiles "mutate" to create offsprings.
+Then their fitness is calculated based on how well each tile matches its neighbors, including the first layer.

 ## Results

 With this method, we created five towns, each with four screens.
 Here are a